BigSoftVideo/DOTE/export.md

 - Remove subtier names (eg. translation and gloss subtier types).
 - Format primary tiers and subtiers in a neighbourhood.

+Prettification is dependent on whether the transcript conforms to the Jeffersonian or Mondadaian conventions.

 ##### Jeffersonian style and layout <a id='jefferson-rtf'></a>

 If you have set your transcript to Jeffersonian conventions in [Transcript Options](settings.md#options), then you will be able to select the following options:

-- Remove named subtier types.
+- Remove subtier type labels.
-Only the speaker-ids remain.
+    - Only the speaker-ids remain.
 - Add formatting to primary tiers and subtiers in a neighbourhood:
     - Bold for primary tiers.
     - Grey text for all subtiers.